kannibalox/pyrosimple/docs/usage-rtcontrol.md

     * An absolute timestamp in [epoch time](https://en.wikipedia.org/wiki/Unix_time) format.
       Example: `1652289156`
 * tags (e.g. `tagged`, `views`)
-    * Tags are work similiarly to strings, but they do not support regexes, and use whitespace as delimiters.
+    * Tags are work similarly to strings, but they do not support regexes, and use whitespace as delimiters.
 For example, if a torrent has the tags `active archive new`, the values `n*` and `archive` would both match.

 ## Output